matt-antone/astro-cloudinary/README.md

-redirect to netlify functions works in netlify.toml
+redirect to netlify functions works in netlify.toml testing